There are different ways of expressing gender

 Resources for parents of younger children

 'The gender identity workbook for kids' by Kelly Storck is a great resource for parents to use if they have a child under 12 who is gender exploring or who is trans or nonbinary.
-It provides an affirming approach to exploring gender and lots of helpful tips and language about navigating a social transition such as:
+It provides an affirming approach to exploring gender and lots of helpful tips and language about navigating a social transition.

 Extra tips and resources for parents supporting teens